tahaafzal5/the-rust-programming-language/Notes.md

 * `HashMap<K, V>` stores a mapping of keys of type `K` to values of type `V` using a hashing function.
 * We need to bring it in scope first: `use std::collections:HashMap;`.
 * By default, HashMap uses SipHas for its hashing function.
 It provides resistance to DoS attacks involving hash tables.
-* We can swicth the hashing algorithm by providing our own hasher, which is a type that implements `BuildHasher`.
+* We can switch the hashing algorithm by providing our own hasher, which is a type that implements `BuildHasher`.

 ### Creating a New Hash Map
 * To create an empty hash map: `let scores = HashMap::new()`;

-### Accesssing Values in a Hash Map
+### Accessing Values in a Hash Map
 * We can get the value out by providing the key to the `get()` method.
 * If there's no value for a key, `None` will be returned.
 * Our program in main calls `copied()` to get `Option<i32>` instead of `Option<&i32>`, then `unwrap_or()` with a default value in case the key doesn't exist in the map.